learnprofile/SalesforcetoAzureIntegration/README.md

 > Also one of the tool which folks can use as their starting playground to make use of all REST API calls from Salesforce is workbench.developerforce.com

-> Meanwhile you need to relevant changes in localhost.settings.json file as well, please add below key / value pairs.
+> Meanwhile you need to add relevant changes in your AzureFunctionApp's localhost.settings.json file as well, please add below key / value pairs.

 ```
 {